jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/deploy/index.md

 Advanced deployment mode uses Pipeline to build and deploy your project.

-<a name="addon"></a>
+<a name="service"></a>
-###The Delivery Pipeline Add-On
+###Bluemix and the Delivery Pipeline Service

-Building and deploying apps with Bluemix can result in charges to your Bluemix billing account.
-A project is granted 60 minutes of free build time per month, as well as the first 2 application instances (deployers) free per month.

-To use DevOps Services' Build and Deploy capabilities beyond these limits, add the Delivery Pipeline Add-on to your Bluemix spaces.
-For more information, see [Getting started with IBM Continuous Delivery Pipeline for Bluemix][3].
+Making the most of Pipeline's integration with Bluemix requires that you add the Delivery Pipeline service to your targeted Bluemix spaces.
+For more information on the service, see [Getting started with IBM Continuous Delivery Pipeline for Bluemix][3].
+For more information on charging and Pipeline, see the [DevOps Services Accounts document][4].

 <a name="multi"></a>
 ###Multistage deployment